prabeesh/prabeesh.github.io/content/blog/self-contained-pyspark-application.md

 ```
 Now you can enjoy Spark using Python interactive shell.

 This shell might be sufficient for experimentations and developments.
 However, for production level, we should use a standalone application. <!--more--> I talked about a stand alone Spark application in Scala in one of my previous [post](/blog/2014/04/01/a-standalone-spark-application-in-scala/).
-Here comes the same written in Python -- you can find more about it in [Spark official site](https://spark.apache.org/docs/latest/quick-start.html#self-contained-applications) -- and known as a self-contained PySpark application.
+Here comes the same written in Python (you can find more about it in [Spark official site](https://spark.apache.org/docs/latest/quick-start.html#self-contained-applications)), known as a self-contained PySpark application.

 First, [refer this post](/blog/2014/10/31/install-apache-spark-on-ubuntu-14-dot-04/) to build Spark using sbt assembly.
 Add Pyspark lib in system Python path as follows:
 ```